marianpetruk/javascript/README.md

   - [8.2](#8.2) <a name='8.2'></a> If the function body fits on one line and there is only a single argument, feel free to omit the braces and parentheses, and use the implicit return.
 Otherwise, add the parentheses, braces, and use a `return` statement.

-  > Why?
+  > Чому?
 Syntactic sugar.
 It reads well when multiple functions are chained together.

-  > Why not?
+  > Чому not?
 If you plan on returning an object.

     ```javascript
     // good